• Menu

 Learn how to cook a traditional Spanish seafood paella.
 Visit La Boqueria with the chef to buy ingredients, and take a walk through the old town.
 Sample some tasty tapas, make sangria, and watch as the chef prepares a paella de marisco for you to enjoy.

-Our article provides information on what to see, where to stay close by, what to buy and general information on opening hours and more for Barcelona’s Mercado.
+Our article provides information on what to see, where to stay close by, what to buy and general information on opening hours and more for Barcelona’s top Mercado.

 Top tip: Most stalls will have a ticket dispenser, look for it on top of the counter and wait your turn.

-La Boqueria rates in our top 2 of markets around the world competing with the Grand Bazaar in Istanbul.
+La Boqueria rates in our top 2 markets around the world competing with the Grand Bazaar in Istanbul.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).